RaghavendraGKulkarni/Loads-of-Codes/Mathematics/Sum-of-Divisors-of-first-n-natural-numbers/README.md

 # Sum of Divisors of first n natural numbers in Linear Time Complexity
 ## Description:
-### Given a non-negative integer n, calculate the sum of all the divisors of first n natural numbers
+### Given a non-negative integer n, the program calculates the sum of all the divisors of first n natural numbers
 ## Input Format:
 * The first and the only line should contain the positive integer n.
 ## Output Format: